 Many donors expressed that some appeals felt worthier of their donations than others.
 Why could this be?
 Your appeals were just as urgent and important as the rest; why were donors biting their bait and not yours?
 Most likely, it’s because other organizations created more personalized appeals that connect with donors.
 They made the donor the main focus.
 A potential solution to this challenge is learning more about your donors so that you can understand them.
 In other words, listen.
 Research, surveys and social media monitoring can help.

 3.)
 Motivate Your Donors

 31% of donors who gave less in December 2018 felt less motivated to give.
-An article by GuideStar notes that motivation can’t simply be created for people - they are already naturally motivated.
+Motivation can’t simply be created for people—they are already naturally motivated.
 Nonprofit marketers need to discover what it is that motivates donors, then lean in.
 This also starts with listening, but then pairing the findings of your listening exercise with your need.
 Remember, relationships/connection are a two-way thing.
 Learn what drives and appeals to your donors.
 Personalize these marketing efforts so it feels like you are talking with them, not at them.

 4.)
 Use Emotional Marketing to Tell Your Story